-Today is a fun post about how to make a toy grizzly bear out of a close knit sweater!
+Today is a fun post about how to make a DIY Bear out of a knit sweater!
 I wanted to use a soft natural fabric for this stuffed animal because I thought the texture would go great with The Nursery.

 I will be adding the pattern pieces to this tutorial soon.
 I’m just too tired to do it today… because I am working my butt off on some super fun things behind the scenes… can’t wait to share my secret project with you all!
 But in the meanwhile, I’m sure you can eyeball it!